 No, I want to draw attention to a different kind of manipulation.
 One that has ensured that close elections for US Congress almost never happen.

 It is the same shameless manipulation that prevents all but a few Americans from having any real voting power over who will represent them on Capitol Hill.

 Quietly, without much comment or notice, the practice of gerrymandering has transformed from a somewhat dismal but bearable act of occasional opportunism into a cancer at the heart of democracy itself, rendering our votes nearly meaningless in countless constituencies across the land.

-Let's take, for example, my home state of California.
-Periodically, the Democratic-controlled legislature in Sacramento commissions professional consultants to draw the borders of congressional districts (and those for state assembly and senate), based upon recent census data.
+Let's take, for example, my home state of California prior to the passing of Proposition 11.
+The Democratic-controlled legislature in Sacramento commissioned professional consultants to draw the borders of congressional districts (and those for state assembly and senate), based upon recent census data.
 Using specialized computer programs, these consultants draw boundaries that veer and shift, paying little heed to city limits, geography or even rules of geometry.
 The shapes are planned with one goal in mind, to maximize the number of districts that will have a reliable majority of Democratic voters.
 By reconfiguring boundaries to exclude some neighborhoods and include others, these hired-gun consultants promise an optimum size for the Democratic Party's Congressional delegation, each even-numbered year.